How to Set Up JSON API Integration Using Joget

 Each step builds on the previous, so follow along in order.
 Before you begin, log in to your Joget platform with an account that has design privileges (usually an administrator or developer role) to configure JSON API and External Service Integration settings effectively.

-Step 1: Create a New App (or Choose an Existing One)
+Step 1: Create a new app (or choose an existing one)

 First, decide where this integration will live.
 In Joget, all elements (forms, processes, etc.) are organized within an “App”.
 You can use an existing app if it fits your needs, or create a new one dedicated to this integration.